Zohaibi099/sp22-bcs-028.Quiz-3/README.md

-# Java Branch
+# Python Branch
-This branch contains a simple Java program and Jenkinsfile to compile and run it.
+This branch contains a simple Python program and Jenkinsfile to run it.